acorn-io/acorn-oss-workshop/steps/acorn.md

 - acorn cli is the client binary which runs commands against the Acorn server side components
 - api server manages application lifecycle based on the requests received by the CLI
 - controller translates Acorn apps into Kubernetes resources
-- buildkit and internal registry are used to build images and store them internally
+- buildkit and internal registry are used to build Acorn images and to store them internally

 Before deploying an application with acorn, we need to specify this one in an Acornfile.
 This file describes how to build, develop, and run containerized applications.